chinchinl/se-challenge-fe-customers/README.md

 ```sh
 $ npm run dev
 ```
-With is command file will be compiled and it will be loaded on local server [http://localhost:3000](http://localhost:3000).
+This will compile the project and launch it on the local server at [http://localhost:3000](http://localhost:3000).

 ## What I'm proud of

-I’m particularly proud of the approach I took for **data fetching** and **form validation**.
-For API interactions, I used `axios`, which simplifies handling asynchronous calls and improves code readability.
-For the edit form, I implemented an intermediate error message that appears when required fields are left empty, providing immediate feedback to users and enhancing the overall user experience.
+I’m particularly proud of the **approach I took for data fetching and form validation**.
+I used `axios` for API interactions, which simplifies asynchronous operations and makes the code more readable.
+For the edit form, I implemented an **intermediate error message** that appears when required fields are left empty.
+This provides immediate feedback, enhancing the user experience by ensuring input errors are quickly identified.

-I also took care to **structure the project in a way that facilitates scalability**.
-Key components, such as `CustomerList`, `CustomerEditForm` and `CustomerActionMenu`, are separated into individual modules, making the code more maintainable and easier to extend in future developments.
-Additionally, I **organized the CSS styles into dedicated directories** (`components`, `ui`, and `base`), ensuring the project is ready for future styling updates and can easily accommodate design refinements.
-This separation of concerns promotes both clarity and flexibility as the application grows.
+I also focused on **structuring the project for scalability and maintainability**.
+Key components—such as `CustomerList`, `CustomerEditForm`, and `CustomerActionMenu` — are modularized to keep the codebase organized and easier to extend.
+Additionally, I **organized CSS styles into dedicated directories** (`components`, `ui`, and `base`), which ensures that future styling updates can be applied efficiently.
+This separation of concerns not only makes the project more maintainable but also promotes clarity and flexibility as the application evolves.

 ## Requirements